 - Take your engagement photos (if you already have a photographer booked, try scheduling a time with them to shoot your engagement photos as well.
 This will help you feel more comfortable on the day of your wedding as well)

 - Choose wedding party outfits and accessories

-- Find hotels for wedding guests and book blocks out.
+- Find guest accommodations and book hotel blocks out.
 If you can, try to find hotels at a couple of different price points so people have options.

 - Start dreaming about where you want to go on your honeymoon